-The Harry S. Truman Scholarship Foundation awards scholarships of up to $30,000 to college students who have outstanding leadership potential, plan to pursue careers in government or elsewhere in public service, and wish to attend graduate school to help prepare for their careers.
-75-80 scholarships will be awarded to outstanding college juniors across the country.
+The Harry S. Truman Scholarship Foundation awards scholarships to college students who have outstanding leadership potential, plan to pursue careers in government or elsewhere in public

 An outstanding application, will among other things:

 The University of Puget Sound may nominate up to four students.
 All application materials must be submitted by the Fellowships Office following an internal competition.
-The application deadline is December 6, 2013.
+The application deadline is in December.

 Persons interested in applying for the Truman Scholarship can visit the Truman Scholarship website.
-The next step is a visit to the Graduate and Undergraduate Fellowships Office (Howarth 114J) where a Letter of Intent is to be filed.
+The next step is a visit to the Graduate and Undergraduate Fellowships Office (Howarth 114J) where an Initial Interest Form is to be filed.

 An internal competition will determine those applications which are worthy of being forwarded to the District competition.

-If granted an interview as a Truman Finalist, students will be asked probing questions that assess their intellectual strength, communication skills, and analytic abilities; understanding of public policy issues in their general fields and the roles of government in addressing these issues; commitment to public service; and likelihood of making a difference.
-Mock Interviews will be held on the University of Puget Sound campus for all finalists.
+If granted an interview as a Truman Finalist, students will be asked probing questions that assess their intellectual strength, communication skills, and analytic abilities; understanding of public policy issues in their general fields and the roles of government in addressing these issues; commitment to public service; and the likelihood of making a difference.
+Mock Interviews will be held